© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Fforest Gwladys Roman practice camp is a scheduled monument protected by Cadw under reference GM273.
 View the official record →

-Fforest Gwladys is a Roman practice camp located in Glamorgan, Wales.
+Fforest Gwladys is a Roman practice camp located in Glamorgan, Wales, dating to the Roman occupation period.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM273.

 Fforest Gwladys Roman practice camp dates from the roman period, and is classified as a practice camp.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Fforest Gwladys Roman practice camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM273.